Palestine - Politics

 By the edn of 2019 there was a growing expectation among analysts that Palestinian Authority (PA) President Mahmoud Abbas could soon issue a decree to set up parliamentary and presidential elections in 2020.
 A vote was last held for the Palestinian Legislative Council (PLC) - the parliament of the PA in the occupied West Bank and Gaza - in 2006.
 In October 2019, Abbas commissioned the chair of the Central Elections Committee (CEC) to begin preparations, and by late November 2019, all Palestinian factions - including Hamas - had given their approval for a vote to take place following meetings with the CEC officials.
 In a September 2019 poll, only 38 percent of Palestinians in the West Bank and Gaza said they actually expected elections to take place "in the near future".

 But neither Fatah nor Hamas are serious in their calls for parliamentary and presidential elections.
 Both parties, after more than a decade of the intra-Palestinian divide, mastered the art of political manoeuvring and are fully aware of the tactics and limits of each other; and therefore, they know how to reinforce each other directly and indirectly.
-That being said, it is very likely that Abbas will issue a presidential decree soon, but that decree will remain impracticable until Fatah and Hamas agree on the operational aspects of the elections and the political implications.
-Fatah, by contrast, is not too worried about the election outcome, because they know Hamas would not be able to govern, especially in the West Bank, and this way they think they could emerge a winner either way.
-Fatah is not prepared to hand over power if they lose.
+That being said, a presidential decree would remain impracticable until Fatah and Hamas agree on the operational aspects of the elections and the political implications.
+Fatah, by contrast, was not too worried about the election outcome, because they know Hamas would not be able to govern, especially in the West Bank, and this way they think they could emerge a winner either way.
+Fatah was not prepared to hand over power if they lose.
 Hamas loses both ways.
 If they win, they have a problem how they will deliver in terms of governance but if they lose, then they lose.

 The two biggest Palestinian factions, Fatah and Hamas, agreed 24 September 2020 to hold the first elections in Palestine in nearly 15 years.
 Polls will be scheduled within six months under a deal agreed by Fatah, Palestinian Authority (PA) leader Mahmoud Abbas and Hamas political chief Ismail Haniya.
 “We have agreed to first hold legislative elections, then presidential elections of the Palestinian Authority, and finally the central council of the Palestine Liberation Organization,” said Jibril Rajoub, a senior Fatah official.
 The last Palestinian parliamentary elections were held in 2006 when Hamas won by an unexpected landslide.